jahzlariosa/mcp-rest-helper/README.md

 ## Install

 1) Copy `mcp-rest-helper` into `wp-content/plugins/`.
-2) Activate "WordPress MCP Helper" in the WordPress admin.
+2) Activate "MCP REST Helper" in the WordPress admin.

 ## Integrations